-"The OTM is not a certificate or degree, but is documentation that students have met a subset of common General Education requirements.
-It includes both Foundational Skills (Communication and Mathematics) and Introduction to the Disciplines (Arts and Letters, Social Science, and Science), and students will complete the certificate by selecting from General Education courses that have been approved for the AAOT degree, the ASOT-Business degree, or for bachelor's degrees from Oregon's four year institutions." -- Joint Boards of Education
+The OTM is not a certificate or degree, but is documentation that students have met a subset of common General Education requirements.
+It includes Communication, Mathematics, and an introduction to the disciplines, which includes Arts and Letters, Social Science, and Science.